Web Design 2000-2018

 • highly detailed images, animation, and full motion.

-Today everything boils down not only to a stylish look but to the maximum convenience of use.
-UX/UI has become a generic name, and now it is inseparable from web design.
+Today everything boils down to a stylish look and the maximum convenience of use.
+UX/UI has become a generic name and is now inseparable from web design.
 An effective and appealing design is created based on user experience.
-A high-quality modern website should make users involved with a certain interface to the greatest extent possible.
+A high-quality modern website should involve users with a certain interface to the greatest extent possible.

 Web Design Trends-08